laolintou/scPEFT/README.md

              macro avg         -          -          -           -
           weighted avg         -          -          -           -
 ```
-Accuracy: weighted Accuracy based on number of each cell type,
+Accuracy: weighted Accuracy based on number of each cell type

 Precision: weighted Precision based on number of each cell type